Caldarie/flutter_tflite_audio/README.md

 recordingLength - determines the max length of the recording buffer.
 If the value is not below or equal to your tensor input, it will crash.

 bufferSize - Make sure this value is equal or below your recording length.
 A very high value may not allow the recording enough time to capture your voice.
-A lower value will give more time, but it'll be more cpu intensive
+A lower value will give more time, but it'll be more cpu intensive Remember that this value varies depending on your device.

 ```